Determining What Soil Type Will Work Best for Your Project's Foundation

 A solution exists no matter what soil issues you come across.
 You should also consider removing any weak soil material rather than trying to make it work.
 For example, if your site has a lot of muck or peat, it's better to strip it back or remove it.
 Don't try to make it workable by adding aggregates or fill.

 If you're unfamiliar with South Florida soil mechanics, don't attempt to figure it all out on your own.
 At Quick Sand and Fill Corp., we know South Florida soils.
-We offer custom aggregate and soil mixes that can turn a soil problem into a soil solution for your project.
+We offer custom aggregate and soil mixes to Miami, Homestead, and beyond that can turn a soil problem into a soil solution for your project.
 Contact us today for all your site clearing and prep needs.